by Ken Budd

 We don’t get much time on this lovely planet.
 And the older I get, the more I realize it.
 I’ve become more conscious of squandered hours—of frittering away minutes like pennies, spending time without thought.
 Recently I caught myself slumped in the Barcalounger watching Match Game on a retro TV channel.
 That’s right: I was watching a game show from 1978.
 And as an ascot-clad Charles Nelson Reilly puffed his pipe and harrumphed double-entendres onscreen I thought…Is this really the best use of my time?

 “Living life to the fullest” can seem daunting.
 We think a life of passion means plummeting from planes or scaling Mount Everest or piercing body parts that shouldn’t be pierced.
 But relishing our 650,000 hours is as simple as savoring the planet’s many gifts.
-So my advice for you—for all of us—in 2016 is this:
+So my advice for you—for all of us—is this:

 Stare less at your phone and gaze more at the world.
 I’ve seen pedestrians so phone-focused they don’t check traffic—and nearly become hood ornaments on FedEx trucks.
 Let’s lose our electronic self-absorption and take time to marvel at the Earthly goodies that surround us: to dog watch, people watch, cloud watch, star watch.
 In a vast, expanding universe, this is the only planet we know that has pizza.
 And babies.
 And cocker spaniels.
 And foosball.
 In the words of the great American philosopher—Ferris Bueller—“Life moves pretty fast.
 You don’t stop and look around once in a while, you could miss it.”